Overview

 Translatable strings

-The following strings can be translated with the facetwp_i18n hook.
+The following strings can be translated with this hook.
 For an example of how to use it, see below.

 Facet type Option / string